chenxi-yang/CAROL/README.md

 # CAROL

-This repository contains main implementation for CAROL.
+This repository contains main implementation for CAROL: [Certifiably Robust Reinforcement Learning through Model-Based Abstract Interpretation](https://arxiv.org/abs/2301.11374).
+(SaTML'24)

 ## Training Requirements
 The main code is tested with Python 3.8.12.
 The required packages are listed in `requirements.txt` and can be intalled with